trivnguyen/tri-nguyen-web/content/project/kitcat/index.md

 +++
 # Project title
 title = "KITCAT"
+subtitle = "Probing the large-scale structure of the Universe"

 # Date this page was created
 date = 2019-04-16T00:00:00

 # Project summary to display on homepage
-summary = "Calculating the spatial two-point correlation function using k-d tree algorithm."
+summary = "Accelerating the calculation of the galactic two-point correlation function with k-d tree."

 # Tags: can be used for filtering projects.
 tags = ["Cosmology", "Algorithm", "Two-point Correlation Function", "Baryon Acoustic Oscillation", "DESI"]